janne/dotvim/README.md

 About
 -----

 A set of VIM configuration files.
-Uses tpope's excellent [pathogen](http://www.vim.org/scripts/script.php?script_id=2332) for easy handling of VIM plugins.
+Uses [vundle](https://github.com/gmarik/vundle) for easy handling of VIM plugins.

-Setup is inspired by [drew@vimcasts](http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/)

 Installation
 ------------